sky-lounge/docs/content/developer-view/_index.md

 A `skylounge-job` definition is a `yaml` file following the [GitHub job specification](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_id), with one extension.

 As a `yaml` file, it must begin with three hyphens ("`---`").
 Then it must have exactly one top-level key, which is the name of the `skylounge-job` being defined.
 (This corresponds to the `<job_id>` in the GitHub job specification.)
 The rest of the file follows the GitHub job specification, with the extension that it may also use SkyLounge parameters.

-The job will be inserted into the workflow with any SkyLounge parameters interpolated into it using values set in the `skylounge.yml` file for this `skylounge-job`, the workflow containing it, or globally.
+A workflow using a `skylounge-job` definition refers to it by the name of the `skylounge-job` given at the top level of the `yaml` structure.
+The job will be inserted into the workflow with any SkyLounge parameters interpolated into it using values set in the `skylounge.yml` file for this `skylounge-job`, the workflow or blueprint containing it.

 The example below shows an excerpt from an `integration-test` job, without any SkyLounge parameters.